Immigration & Student Visa

 Applying for your Study Permit and Visa

-Some VACs Visa Application centers have temporarily closed or are operating with limited hours and services and this varies from country to country.
+Most visa application centres (VACs) have reopened with normal hours and services.
 Check your VAC website before you go.
 To know more click here.

 Congratulations on your acceptance to Lakehead University!

 It is now time to apply for your study visa and permit.
 Study permits are required for any studies more than 6 months in length, click here to learn more.